jasonbrianhall/super_mario_brothers/README.md

 # Super Mario Brothers Virtualized

 This is not a remake.
 This is the original Super Mario Bros. running on a cycle-accurate, virtualized 6502 CPU, complete with emulated PPU and APU behavior.
 Built with GTK3+ for configuration and controls and SDL for input and audio—no video subsystem required—this project is a deep-dive into retro hardware emulation with a minimalist GUI.
+You do have to provide your own NES ROM (md5sum 811b027eaf99c2def7b933c5208636de)

 Core Features

 * 🧠 Fully virtualized 6502 instruction set execution (translated real 6502 instructions into their equivalent C++ instructions then compiled natively)